B3x0r/PacMan/README.md

 #### Description:

-This was a week 4 assignment.
+This project uses HTML and Javascrip and was a week 4 assignment.
 It's just a PacMan type character going across the screen and back using setInterval.

 #### Installation:

-I thought you could just copy the files into a folder on your device.
+You can just copy the files into a folder on your device.
 Then, you drag the .html file and it into the url line.
-I cannot get that to work.
+Then, you can watch Pacman chop across the screen, hit the edge, come back, and repeat...until you are bored.

 #### Usage: